Henryka Sienkiewicza Street: Building at 10a, corner with Zduny street

-This area have been unbuilt during most of the period of the development of the street.
-Registered at "62 Mittelstraße", it has been mentioned during the interwar as a "building site", before hosting a wine shop.
-In the 1960s, a confectionery, MALTA, was set up there, replaced after 1995, by a clothing shop.
+This area remained unbuilt during most of the street's history of development.
+Registered at "62 Mittelstraße", it was mentioned during the interwar as a "building site", before hosting a wine shop.
+In the 1960s, a confectionery, MALTA, was set up there, but was replaced after 1995 by a clothing shop.

-Today, the site welcomes a bakery run by Rafał Przybylski.
+Today, the site hosts a bakery run by Rafał Przybylski.

 The plot preserved its tall workshop chimney in the backyard.